 I wear a lot of different hats but running helps and inspires me in all that I do.
 I’m passionate about using exercise for health and well-being and trying to get the inactive moving.

-Family life is busy as my husband and I have three children, a dog, guinea pigs, tropical fish and the worlds’ biggest pile of ironing.
+Family life is busy as my husband and I have three children, a dog and the worlds’ biggest pile of ironing.

 Happy reading and happy exercising!

 (Photo credit Horst von Bohlen)